Gluri/ng-boilerplate/README.md

 # ng-boilerplate
-ng-boilerplate project's with ionic and more featured Full stack angular app using pouchDB/couchDB to store data and handle security.
+ng-boilerplate project's with ionic and more featured.<br />
+Full stack angular app using pouchDB/couchDB to store data and handle security.
 The app is a boilerplate to quickly start an angular web-app with a backend which tries to be as independent of a server as possible.

 <h2>Installation</h2>